oonat/CS-Trust2Vec/README.md

 To learn about all options, type **--help**.

 ## Dataset
 Due to the lack of social network datasets that have context information in the literature, we curated our own dataset by scraping a Turkish online social media platform named [Ekşi Sözlük](https://eksisozluk.com/).
-Although all the users in the dataset are anonymized, we chose not to share the data set in the repository to restrict its use to academic studies only.
-If you would like to use the data set for academic purposes, please email us at onat.ozdemir@metu.edu.tr.
+Although all the users in the dataset are anonymized, we chose not to share the dataset in the repository to restrict its use to academic studies only.
+If you would like to use the dataset for academic purposes, please email us at onat.ozdemir@metu.edu.tr.

 ## Acknowledgement
 In this project, we benefit from "[Social trust Network Embedding](https://ieeexplore.ieee.org/document/8970926)", Pinghua Xu, Wenbin Hu, Jia Wu, Weiwei Liu, Bo Du, and Jian Yang, ICDM 2019 and the following GitHub repo: https://github.com/WHU-SNA/STNE.